Deformations of the symmetric subspace of qubit chains: Hopf algebras and ( )Dicke states

 If a representation of $\mathcal U (\mathfrak{g})$ is irreducible, it maps the center of $\mathcal U (\mathfrak{g})$ to multiples of the identity because of Schur's lemma \cite{weyl1939classical}.
 When the center of the universal enveloping algebra is a finitely generated algebra, irreducible representations can be labeled using the proportionality constants of these generators.
 If $\lambda$ denotes such a set of labels determining an irrep, then we will write $\rho_\lambda$, rather than $\rho_{\mathcal{K}_\lambda}$, in order to lighten the notation.
 Similarly, we will denote tensor representations of irreps as $\Delta^{(N)}_{\lambda}$.
+Finally, if $\mathcal U(\mathfrak{g})$ is equipped with an involution *, the representation is said to be unitary if $\rho_{\mathcal{K}}(a^*)=\rho_{\mathcal{K}}(a)^\dagger$, where the dagger corresponds to the Hilbert space adjoint induced by the product in $\mathcal{K}$.